 Appropriate Vaccine Usage

-Measures the percent of long-term care patients that were given the pneumonia and flu vaccines.
-Respiratory viruses can be fatal for nursing home residents, making these types of vaccines critical to patient safety.
+This datapoint measures the percentage of long-term residents who have received the pneumonia and flu vaccines.
+Respiratory viruses can be fatal for nursing home patients, making these types of vaccines critical to patient well-being.

 Residents Maintain Autonomy